bradleyhope1/contact/README.md

 I am based in the London bureau of the Wall Street Journal.

-Please get in touch if you have any story ideas or tips for us to follow up.
+Get in touch if you have any story ideas or tips for us to follow up.

 <b>The basics:</b>
 bradley.hope@wsj.com
 Mobile: +447584600950
 Office: +442078429208

-If you are worried about  authorities or the company you work reading your messages, you should take precautions.
-Here are a few ideas:
+If you are worried about authorities or the company you work for reading your messages, you should take precautions.
+Here are a few tactics:

 <b>MAIL</b>